 Seesaw is NOT just for the K-2 crowd (although it is an incredible tool for our younger students!).
 Seesaw can be used in any grade level and provides students and teachers an easy way to connect the classroom to home.

-You can create a separate Flipgrid topic for each family (in elementary) or each class (in secondary) to offer asynchronous office hours.
+You can create a separate Flip topic for each family (in elementary) or each class (in secondary) to offer asynchronous office hours.
 Families can use their topic to get in touch with you and ask any questions they need.
 Remember to keep the videos moderated if more than one family is accessing the same topic.

-1. 2020 in pictures (whole-class) 2.
-Hopes for 2021 in pictures (whole-class) 3.
-Assign each frame to individuals for an easy goal setting/new year's resolution
+3. Assign each frame to individuals for an easy goal setting/new year's resolution

 Be relevant and build relationships with an Among Us game in the classroom